Multicopy quantum state teleportation with application to storage and retrieval of quantum programs: Application: storage and retrieval of quantum programs when copies of the input state are available

 We may now use multicopy state teleportation in the retrieval step described in the previous paragraph.
 The idea now is, if instead of having a single copy of the arbitrary qudit state $\ket{\psi}\in\mathbb{C}^d$, we have $k$ copies of it, that is, we hold $\ket{\psi}^{\otimes k}$.
 Instead of performing the retrieval operation $M_{1A}=\ketbra{\phi_d^+}$, we perform the operation $M_{1\ldots kA}:=\frac{dk}{(k-1+d)}\Big(P^{sym}_{1\ldots k}\otimes \id_A\Big)\left( \id_{1\ldots k}\otimes \ketbra{\phi_d^+}_{kA} \right)\Big(P^{sym}_{1\ldots k}\otimes \id_A\Big)$ on $\ket{\psi}^{\otimes k}_{1\ldots k}$ and Alice's part of the maximally entangled state $\ket{\phi_d^+}_{AB}$ to obtain the output state $U\ket{\psi}_B$ with probability $p(d,k)=\frac{k}{d(k-1+d)}$.
 Similarly, as in the case where a single copy of $\ket{\psi}$ is available, we may drop the assumption that the operation is unitary.
 More precisely, we can perform a single application of an arbitrary (unknown) channel $\mathcal{C} : \mathcal{L}(\mathbb{C}^d) \to \mathcal{L}(\mathbb{C}^{d'})$ on one half of a maximally entangled state to obtain the state $\id \otimes \mathcal{C} \left( \ketbra{\phi_d^+} \right)$.
 Then, if the measurement $M_{1 \ldots k A}$ is performed on the first $k + 1$ systems, as in Fig.~\ref{fig:multiCopySAR}, the state $\mathcal{C}(\ketbra{\psi})$ is teleported to Bob with probability $p(d, k) = \frac{k}{d(k - 1 + d)}$.

 As discussed earlier, when $k\to\infty$, we obtain $p(d,k\to\infty)=\frac{1}{d}$, which corresponds to the case where we want to retrieve the operation $U$ stored in $\id\otimes U \ket{\phi^+_d}$ in a ``known'' input state $\ket{\psi}$ instead of an arbitrary unknown one.
 As also discussed earlier, when one has access to infinitely many copies of the state, one can perform quantum state tomography and know exactly the state $\ket{\psi}$, hence the measurement $M$ may depend explicitly on $\ket{\psi}$.
 When $k\to\infty$, the task presented in this section is in a close relationship to remote state preparation~\cite{Bennett01RSP}, and may be viewed as a variation of the storage and retrieval task~\cite{sedlak18SAR} in a scenario where the state on which one desires to retrieve the operation is known.
-Also, when restricted to the case where $k\to\infty$, the task presented here is equivalent to the single-port version of the Port-Based State Preparations task presented in Ref.~\cite{Muguruza2024PBRSP}, and the problem of retrieving the usage of multiple calls of a quantum operation on known quantum states is also analysed in Ref.~\cite{Brizc2024PBRSP}.
+Also, when restricted to the case where $k\to\infty$, the task presented here is equivalent to the single-port version of the Port-Based State Preparations task presented in Ref.~\cite{Muguruza2024PBRSP}, and the problem of retrieving the usage of multiple calls of a quantum operation on known quantum states is also analysed in Ref.~\cite{Brizc2024PBRSP} in the context of higher-order quantum computing with known input states.